 Let me show you the default settings of the processing option by selecting the PIE Chart because we already changed the cache option of the bar chart.

 - Do not Cache temporary copies of this report: By default, the Report server will assign this option.
 It means the report will always call the dataset, render, and then display a report with live data.

-Let me open the SQL Server Management Studio to see, what is really happening in SQL Server.
-When you create a cache report in the report manager, a new Job will be created at the Server level.
-This job will automatically be executed as per we scheduled.
+Let me open the SQL Server Management Studio to see what is happening in SQL Server.
+When you create a cache report in the report manager, a new job will create at the Server level.
+This job will automatically execute as we scheduled.

-In order to see the schedule options, Right-click on the Job and select the properties option from the context menu.
+To see the schedule options, Right-click on the Job, and select the properties option from the context menu.

-Once you click on the properties option in the context menu, the following window will be opened.
+Once you click on the properties option in the context menu, the following window will open.
 Please navigate to Schedules tab to check the Job schedules.

 As you can see, it is showing the schedule properties that we defined in the Report Manager.